aiteam0/ddu-lab/CONTRIBUTING.md

-# Contributing to H-DDU (Hierarchical Document Data Understanding)
+# Contributing to H-DDU (Hybrid-Deep Document Understanding)

 First off, thank you for considering contributing to H-DDU! 🎉 Your contributions help make document processing more accessible and powerful for everyone.